 \subsection{Representative Flame Structure}

 Figure 3(a) presents a representative sequence of OH* chemiluminescence images for an edge-stabilized rotating CH$_4$-air flame observed in the unheated circular Hele-Shaw cell at an equivalence ratio $\phi$ = 1.25 and a total mass flow rate $\dot{m}_{tot}$ = 10.17 SLPM.
-The flame followed a stable single-headed traveling-wave pattern, in which the flame head propagated tangentially along the rim of the cell at a frequency of approximately 3 Hz, while the trailing flame extended obliquely into the interior of the cell.
-In these images, the flame head appeared to have a T-shaped structure similar to that of triple-flames in stratified mixtures; however, we note that this was merely an artifact caused by spatial overlapping of chemiluminescence signals at different heights outside the cell.
+The flame followed a stable single-wave rotating pattern, in which the leading flame front propagated azimuthally along the rim of the cell at a frequency of approximately 3 Hz, while the trailing flame extended obliquely into the interior of the cell.
+In these images, the leading reaction zone appeared to have a T-shaped structure similar to that of triple-flames in stratified mixtures; however, we note that this was merely an artifact caused by spatial overlapping of chemiluminescence signals at different heights outside the cell.
 This artifact was eliminated in the OH-PLIF measurements that selectively illuminated the central horizontal plane, as illustrated in Figure 3(b), and a bibrachial flame structure with well-defined reaction fronts was clearly observed near the edge of the cell.